Divyesh24/face-detection-using-OpenCv/README.md

 # face-detection-using-OpenCV

-The objective of the program given is to detect object of interest(face) in real time and to keep tracking of the same object with label.
+The objective of the program given is to detect object of interest(face) in real time and to keep tracking of the same object with label using mobile camera.

+<h4>Note: Please download android mobile app named IP Webcam.
+Then set your IP address shown in app to URL variable section</h4>

 ## OpenCV